carlobortolan/AutoRust/README.md

 For added convenience, the script `trace_graph.py` produces graphviz visualizations.
-E.g. this one below is of a simple 2D neuron, arrived at by calling `draw_dot` on the code below, and it shows both the data (left number in each node) and the gradient (right number in each node).
+E.g. this one below is of a simple 2D neuron, arrived at by calling `draw_dot` on the code below, and it shows both the data (left number in each node) and the grad (right number in each node).

 ```rust
 from dagnet import nn